Here are a few remarks about travel photography, not much that's specific to dark tourism, rather more general points to bear in mind …

 Of course, many people aren't very demanding when it comes to photography and are happy if whatever object or scene is "in the photo" somehow, as long as it is not totally out of focus, blurred or dark.
 But of course there's more to good (as opposed to average snap-shot) photography.
 And it does not mean you have to use big expensive gear.

-It's just as possible to do crap photography with a big SLR with a mortar-size lens on it as it is with your 1 megapixel mobile phone cam.
+It's just as possible to do crap photography with a big SLR with a mortar-size lens on it as it is with a mobile phone cam.
 Naturally, good gear will enhance the possibilities for very good picture quality, but that's just the technical side.

 It doesn't require expensive gear to do decent above-average photography from a stylistic and aesthetic point of view.
 Lower resolution digital photos may not respond well to blow-up prints, but who really requires poster-size print-outs of their photos?
 Professionals mainly.
 And they'll have the pro gear anyway – in fact they often retain the use of analogue cameras for that purpose.
 For "normal mortals", even enthusiasts with pretty elaborate gear, most digital photos these days remain in electronic format anyway, except perhaps for a few select super-shots we may want to put on the wall.